-Therese Marie V. Olivares is currently the General Manager of 1802 SJ Holdings Inc. She is also a Board Member of Malate Construction Development Corporation and Ecoverde Homes Corporation.
+Therese Marie V. Olivares is currently the General Manager of 1802 SJ Holdings Inc. since 2022.
+She is also a Board Member of Malate Construction Development Corporation and Ecoverde Homes Corporation.
 She holds a degree of BS Human Biology from De La Salle University.
+Prior to joining 1802 SJ Holdings Inc., Ms Olivares worked as a volunteer Numerari for the religious organization, Opus Dei where she was most recently assigned in Rome, Italy.